iciis/ahrefs-alternatives/README.md

 # Free Ahrefs Alternatives: Get Pro-Level SEO Insights Without Paying

-If you’re looking to **optimize your website without breaking the bank**, Moz Pro may feel out of reach.
+If you’re looking to **optimize your website without breaking the bank**, ahrefs may feel out of reach.
 While it's a powerful SEO tool, the cost can be a barrier for small businesses, freelancers, or beginners.

 Thankfully, there are **free alternatives that offer robust SEO features**—from keyword research to backlink tracking—without the hefty subscription fee.
-These tools may not match Moz Pro feature-for-feature, but they can **deliver solid results for most SEO needs**.
+These tools may not match ahrefs feature-for-feature, but they can **deliver solid results for most SEO needs**.

-In this post, we’ll explore **top free Moz Pro alternatives** that can help you track rankings, perform audits, and analyze competitors—all for **zero cost**.
+In this post, we’ll explore **top free ahrefs alternatives** that can help you track rankings, perform audits, and analyze competitors—all for **zero cost**.
 Whether you're just starting out or tightening your budget, these tools are worth a look.

 **Get ready to boost your SEO game** without spending a dime.
-Let’s dive into the best free tools that can replace Moz Pro in your strategy.
+Let’s dive into the best free tools that can replace ahrefs in your strategy.

 ## What Does MozPro Do?

-**Moz Pro** is a popular **SEO (Search Engine Optimization) tool** that helps websites improve their visibility on search engines like Google.
+**ahrefs** is a popular **SEO (Search Engine Optimization) tool** that helps websites improve their visibility on search engines like Google.
 It offers a variety of features designed to make it easier to understand, track, and boost your site's performance online.

-Here’s what Moz Pro can do:
+Here’s what ahrefs can do:

 - **Keyword Research**